Nick-Kinsella/CH4-Sentinel/README.md

 # Setup Guide

-Welcome to the setup guide for the Remote Landfill Gas Monitoring Tools.
+Welcome to the setup guide for CH4 Sentinel.
 This guide will walk you through the necessary steps to set up and configure the environment for working with this project.

 # Contents